 If there is one thing you don’t want inside your home, it’s bugs.
 Insects are constantly trying to find ways inside to hide from the elements.
 They can also be difficult to get rid of.
 Caulking and then painting, if needed, around windows and doors can seal any small spaces that bugs like to find.

 Choosing the right color to paint the exterior of your home can even play a role in what pests are attracted to your home, and which avoid it.
-Birds and mosquitos are deterred by shades of white while other insects avoid greens and blues.
+Birds and mosquitoes are deterred by shades of white while other insects avoid greens and blues.
 Your specific pest problem solution may be as simple as a new color for your home.

-We’ve already covered a few of the repairs and damage that can be avoided with a coat of paint.
+We’ve already covered a few of the repairs and damages that can be avoided with a coat of paint.
 You may be able to spot and prevent even bigger issues by taking care of repairs while they’re easy to control.
-Inspecting your home regularly or having an inspection is a quick and easy way to catch these concerns before they become larger issues.
+Inspecting your home regularly or having an inspection done is a quick and easy way to catch these concerns before they become larger issues.

 Rot, mold, and mildew can begin to compromise wood in their beginning stages.
 These can all be easily spotted in an inspection and repaired.
 The key is to catch them early on.
 Then, continue to protect your home with high-quality exterior paint that will last.